tofaramususa/NextJS_Modules/Notes.md

 Loading.tsx. file used while page is loading -> Loading states are displayed to users while a specific route segment's content is loading.
 Give assurance application is responsive and actively loading content.
 React suspense boundary.
 Display loading state.

 24. Error Handling - Special file -> error.tsx.
 Throw an error.
 Npm run build and npm run start.
 Error.tsx is used for handling errors.
 Server side exceptions used for the components.
 Placed where page.tsx is.
 Wraps the route segment an its nested children in a react error boundary.
 Isolate errors and keep the rest of the app functional.
+Component- hierarcy layout.js, template.js, error.js, loading.js, not-found.js, page.js.

+25. Recovering from Errors - invoke reset and retry.
+Re-render the error boundaries.
+Fallback

+26. Handling Errors in Nested Routes - Placing error.tsx at di fferent  levels of nested folders of a route achieves granular level of error handling.
+27. Handling errors in layout.tsx - error.tsx does not handle the errors in the layout.tsx
+28. Parallel Routes - Advanced routing mechanism simultaneous rendering of multiple pages within the same layout.
+Use of slots to help structure our content in a modular fashion.
+We use the @folder to define slots and each folder has its own page.tsx.
+They become props along children in layout.tsx.
+Independed route handling.
+Each mini application becomes a slot.
+29. Unmatched routes - sub navigation.
+Default.tsx file when reloaded for unmatched routes.
+Fallback to render content.
+Cannor retrieve slot active state.
+30. Conditional routes - Depending on a condition we decided which state to render
+31. Intercepting Routes - Show a route while keeping components.
+Folder name (.)name --> (..)name
+32. Parallel Intercepting Routes -->
+33. Route Handlers --> Create RESTful endpoints giving you full control over the responses.
+Route handlers run server-side allowing information to remain secure.
+Response object.
+Use of async functions. route.ts handles the url by default.
+Have to use the api folder.
+34. Handling GET request(route handlers) - responses.json.
+Use the thunder client.
+GET in route.ts
+35. Handling a POST request(route handlers) - POST function in route.ts